Home

 Open wounds

-Never use kinesiotaping over open wounds or if you suspect you have a blood clot.
+Never use kinesio tape over open wounds or if you suspect you have a blood clot.

 Getting back to running after a calf strain

-If you aim to recover fully from a calf strain, your calf muscle needs to heal and strengthen.
+If you aim to fully recover from a calf strain, your calf muscle must heal and strengthen.
 Taping alone cannot help you achieve this.

 A reliable and proven way to help you heal and recover is by following a well-structured and progressive calf strengthening and rehabilitation program that aligns with your phase of healing.